awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-working-java-example.md

 ------
 #### [ OpenWire ]

-Ensure that the `activemq-client.jar` and `activemq-pool.jar` packages are in your Java build class path\.
+Add the `activemq-client.jar` and `activemq-pool.jar` packages to your Java class path\.
 The following example shows these dependencies in a Maven project `pom.xml` file\.

 ```
 <dependencies>